-- Have social security, dividend, capital gain, or business income, or are subject to the Additional Medicare Tax or Net Investment Income Tax; or - Receive these payments or pension and annuity payments for only part of the year.
+- 1. Are submitting this form after the beginning of the year; - 2.
+Have social security, dividend, capital gain, or business income, or are subject to the Additional Medicare Tax or Net Investment Income Tax; - 3.
+Receive these payments or pension and annuity payments for only part of the year; or - 4.
+Have changes during the year in your marital status, number of pensions/jobs for you (and/or your spouse if married filing jointly), number of dependents, or changes in your deductions or credits.